mook/sdl2_ffi/README.md

 Run the tests with rake:

-    $ rake test

-Verbose options are nice:

-    $ rake test TESTOPTS="--verbose"
+    $ rake spec

+Or:

+    $ ./bin/rspec ./spec -fd

+### Approval Testing

+This project now uses Approval testing.
+At the moment, I'm using a custom 'approvals' gem which is specified in the Gemfile, as opposed to the Gemspec.
+This is only temporary.
+The approved specifications are in the repository and can act as a repository of screen shots. :)

 ### Testing Under *nix & X11

-If you are testing under some kind of unix system with X11 and have Xnest available, I'd recommend starting up Xnest and changing your testing terminal DISPLAY value so that the tests do not throw around a bunch of Windows on your scren.
+If you are testing under some kind of unix system with X11 and have Xnest available, I'd recommend starting up Xnest and changing your testing terminal DISPLAY value so that the tests do not throw around a bunch of Windows on your screen.

-### I need your help!

-I'm just starting to implement the Object Oriented Wrapper.
-I'll need help identifying mistakes, especially in memory management.
-Bug-reports submitted with tests will be looked at before bug-reports without tests, as a way to encourage tests being written.

-Thanks for reading this!

 ## Usage

-The interface is intended to be modular and follows (roughly) SDL's header files.
+When you `require 'sdl2'`, it should give you the same things that include 'SDL.h' would have done.
+See the specs for examples.
+There are C/C++ tutorials that have been translated as a means of validating functionality.

 ## Contributing